-The State of California’s website has been developed in compliance with California Government Code 11135, located in Section D of the California Government Code.
-Code 11135 requires that all electronic and information technology developed or purchased by the State of California Government is accessible to people with disabilities.
+The State of California’s website has been developed in compliance with California Government Code Sections 7405 and 11135, and the Web Content Accessibility Guidelines 2.0, or a subsequent version, published by the Web Accessibility Initiative of the World Wide Web Consortium at a minimum Level AA success criteria that all electronic and information technology developed or purchased by the State of California Government is accessible to people with disabilities.
 There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.
 Our goal is to provide a good web experience for all visitors.

 Below you will find a list of some of the technology solutions we have integrated to make our websites easy to navigate, fast-loading and accessible.
 To further improve the ease of use and readability of this site, such as increasing the font size, please review the section below on how to customize your browser.

 In most browsers (example: Internet Explorer, Firefox, Netscape) you could change the font size by following the steps below:

 - Click View button from top menu bar

 - Click Text Size

 - Select your option

 If your browser uses a different naming convention and you do not see this path, please check the Help menu on your browser.
 The Help menu is usually the last option on the top menu bar, and it can often be accessed by pressing the keys “Alt” + “H”.